Last updated: July 6, 2021Regular reports can keep you on track

 If I read something too many times I become numb to it.
 It’s like it takes on insignificance.
 It’s almost like if I read a monthly target is to post 20 new blog posts, and I get behind on that target and keep seeing the target, in my mind, I start to think, “Yeah yeah yeah whatever, I know it’s meant to be 20 new blog posts.”
 That’s especially true if it’s amongst other targets too.

 That’s why it can be beneficial to glance at your business plan now and again.
 There can be an art to balancing out awareness of what has to be done without becoming immune to it.

 Regularly reading your business plan and writing reports as to whether you are on track is a good thing.
 But reading your plan so often you become numb to it is definitely a bad thing.
 Find the right balance for you.

 Your turn to act

-Don’t read this article and do nothing about it.
+Don’t read this article and do anything about it.
 Decide for yourself; will doing a weekly or monthly report help keep my business plan on the right track?

-If it’s something that could help then I’d recommend doing a trial.
+If it’s something that could help then do a trial.
 Perhaps try it for 4 weeks.
 For example, if you want to do it every week then schedule to write your report on a Monday morning for the next 4 weeks.
 Be sure to create a template so that each week is consistent and it’ll help you be concise.

 - Have I re-read my business plan for freshness this week?